dart-lang/pub-dev/doc/help-content-moderation.md

-# Overview of Our Policies and How We Enforce Them
+# Pub.dev policies and how they are enforced

 Pub.dev is the official package repository for Dart and Flutter apps.
 We strive to support the publication of packages in a manner that is